All Episodes

 He hid this.

-Uh it's another reason why Ray should be fired.
+It's another reason why Ray should be fired.

 Let me ask you, move on to Sidney Powell.

-And I will tell you that, you know, her filing, if I know you read it because you read everything involved in this, but I read it uh as it relates to prosecutorial misconduct related to General Flynn.
+And I will tell you that, you know, her filing, I know you read it because you read everything involved in this, but I read it as it relates to prosecutorial misconduct related to General Flynn.

 You and I have talked about it at length.

-That means they made him and used, quote, extraordinary pressure uh on him, meaning they went after his kid, and we know that from the Rod Rosenstein uh letter that they literally were saying, Oh, okay, well, you either say you lied, even though our FBI interrogators didn't think you lied, you either say you're guilty to this or we're gonna have to go after your whole family, and he was already bankrupt and selling his home by this point.
+And we know that from the Rod Rosenstein letter, that they literally were saying, oh, okay, well, you either say you lied, even though our FBI interrogators didn't think you lied, you either say you're guilty to this or we're going to have to go after your whole family.

 But as of this point, Sidney says she's not ready to pull the plug on the plea agreement.